Important Information About Birthing

 - Your support person is expected to stay with you during your stay.
 If they need to leave they will not be permitted back in the hospital.

 - We highly suggest that if a support person is a smoker that they have a plan in place ahead of time as they will not be allowed in and out to smoke.
 They should consider obtaining a nicotine patch or nicotine gum to use during your stay.

-- Support people must wear a mask anytime staff are present in your room.
+- We ask that all patients and support people wear a hospital provided procedure mask any time staff are present in your hospital room.

-- If you test positive for COVID-19, you and your care team will decide (depending on the severity of your symptoms) if your baby should stay in your room with you at The Mom’s Place.
-There are differing recommendations among medical professional groups.
-The American Academy of Pediatrics recommends babies be separated from their mothers who test positive.
-The World Health Organization recommends babies stay with their mothers.
+- If you test positive for COVID-19, you and your care team will decide if your baby should stay in your room with you at The Mom’s Place (depending on the severity of your symptoms).
 To protect the baby it is important to ensure the mother wears a mask, keeps the infant six feet away when not feeding/caring for them, and practices good hand hygiene.

 For additional information regarding COVID-19 and pregnancy and breastfeeding please visit the CDC's site: If You Are Pregnant, Breastfeeding, or Caring for Young Children